-Fitch Mountain is the crown jewel of Healdsburg and one of the North County’s most prominent environmental landmarks.
+Fitch Mountain is the crown jewel of Healdsburg and one of the North County’s most prominent natural landmarks.
 In addition to being a critical part of the Foss Creek and Russian River watersheds, it shelters native wildlife and plants.
 Protecting the mountain from development preserves its beauty and natural resources for future generations, who will be able to enjoy it as a recreational opportunity and an example of natural habitat just steps away from the city.

 When will Fitch Mountain be open to the public?

-The property – nearly 200 acres - will transfer ownership to the city of Healdsburg in 2017 and the park is expected to open soon thereafter.
-Until then, the Park will remain closed to open access recreation.
+The property – 173 acres – will transfer ownership to the city of Healdsburg in 2017 and the preserve will open the day of our fundraiser on October 13, 2019.

-Escrow closed on the property in late 2014 and infrastructure planning is underway.
-Infrastructure projects include fire management work, trail connections, erosion control, designation of parking and the trail access point at the Villa Chanticleer.
-To stay current with the management plans, visit http://www.ci.healdsburg.ca.us/742/Fitch-Mountain.
+Escrow closed on the property in late 2014 and infrastructure planning is complete.
+Infrastructure projects completed or planned include fire management work, trail connections, erosion control, designation of parking and the trail access point at the Villa Chanticleer.
+To stay current with the management plans, visit www.ci.healdsburg.ca.us/742/Fitch-Mountain.

 What type of recreational activities will be allowed in the new Fitch Mountain Park?

-Hiking, biking, running, picnicking, small community events and educational programming will take place in the new Park.
-Once a comprehensive trails plan has been developed, trails will be developed and improved, and parking for a trailhead will be available at the Villa Chanticleer.
-Dogs – on leash – will also be allowed in the new Park.
+Hiking, biking, running, picnicking, and educational programming will take place in the preserve.
+Existing trails will be improved to minimize impacts on the land and wildlife, and parking for a trailhead will be available at the Villa Chanticleer.
+Dogs – on leash – will also be allowed.

 Will the river and streams be protected?

 Yes, the Sonoma County Agricultural Preservation and Open Space District will hold a conservation easement intended to protect the natural and scenic features of the property while allowing passive recreational use.
-In addition, a management plan will be developed for the property which will include how to best manage the property to reduce erosion and make the waterways cleaner and healthier.
+In addition, the management plan includes how to best manage the property to reduce erosion and make the waterways cleaner and healthier.

-What will be done to protect wildlife and native plants?
+What is being done to protect wildlife and native plants?